Sariohara/Windows-Setup-Guide/README.md

    -  Some basic Registry Tweaks.
 Download [this](https://www.mediafire.com/file/mzq4qrvt38wknqi/RegTweaks.reg/file) file.
 You can see what changes this will make to the registry by Right-Clicking on this file and clicking `Edit`
       - This disables things like `Power Throttling` , `Network Throttling` ,  `Games Scheduling` , `Automatic Maintainence` and `Menu Show Delay`

-   - Gamebar
-     - By Default, Windows 11 does not have any option to disable Gamebar.
-All you can do is stop the controller button from opening GameBar
-     - Use [this](https://www.mediafire.com/file/tte1yfp9kgzofiu/Disable_Gamebar.reg/file) to `Disable` GameBar.
-     - Use [this](https://www.mediafire.com/file/gg9a8ih840m376l/Enable_Gamebar.reg/file) to `Enable` GameBar.

 ***